Our Team

 Mary Jermann

-Mary Jermann joined Wellness House as Executive Director in the summer of 2019.
+Mary Jermann joined Wellness House in the summer of 2019.
 Prior to Wellness House, Mary was Director of Volunteer Services at Hospice of the Chesapeake.
 This important work, similar to ours, diligently served the needs of hospice patients, caregivers, families, and friends.
 Mary’s background also includes decades of experience in corporate and non-profit organizational leadership.
 She has a wealth of knowledge when it comes to team leadership, business administration and management, fundraising, and creative direction.
 Mary holds a B.S. in Marketing from the University of Maryland, College Park, is a certified mentor with Get Clients Now™, and is a certified life coach with the Martha Beck Institute.

 Terri Fevang